mightyspring/MightySpring-Sublime-TestRunner/README.md

 Thank You
 ---------

-This tool is looslely based on these repositories
+This tool is loosely based on these repositories

  - https://github.com/maltize/sublime-text-2-ruby-tests/
  - https://github.com/lyapun/sublime-text-2-python-test-runner